AAMV President’s Annual Report 2018-2019

 Our institutions succeed when our volunteers succeed.
 I have said that many times during my involvement with AAMV and I believe this more today than ever before.
 One of the greatest pleasures for me in serving as the President of AAMV is to be able to lead an organization that is fundamentally committed to helping the volunteer management community help our volunteer manager colleagues to thrive and put our volunteers in the best possible positon to succeed.

-Our Strategic Plan 2017-2020 is based around six strategic directives that will guide all of the Board’s work in the coming years.
+As you may know, AAMV’s Strategic Plan 2017-2020 is based around six strategic directives that guide all of the Board’s work:

 If you have any feedback on how AAMV can best serve you as a member or potential-member, please do not hesitate to contact me and let me know.